farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/03_camera_stream.md

 The camera app will generally follow the same format as the template tic-toc app.
-However, will also subscribe to a farm-ng service, in the case of this application, it will be the oak camer service.
+However, will also subscribe to a farm-ng service, in the case of this application, it will be the oak camera service.

 ```python
 class CameraApp(App):